canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

     return op
 ```

 10. Define a complete pipeline that consists of all steps created earlier.
 Note that the name of the pipeline must be uqinue.
-If there was previously defined a pipeline with the same name and within the same namespace either change the name of current pipeline or delete the older pipeline from the namespace.
+If there was previously defined pipeline with the same name and within the same namespace either change the name of current pipeline or delete the older pipeline from the namespace.

 ```
 name = "demo-pipeline"